LiuetenantBob/Team5/README.md

 > Model Type: *[YOLO]*
 > Framework: *[PyTorch]*

+The Guidelines.txt files gives a step-by-step procedure on how to make your own object identification model.

 ### Progress
 By the end of the hack, the model will be able to identify - plastics, cardboard, and clothes.
 (Slow due to the bottleneck of the images being manually labelled)